India's Modi passes budget test despite lack of reform dazzle

 "Despite the higher fiscal deficit; the market borrowing number is below market expectations," said Arvind Chari, head of fixed income and alternatives at Quantum Advisors in Mumbai.

-Stocks, which some investors say are over-valued and risked a 6-8 percent crash if the budget disappointed, ended up nearly 1 percent on the NSE market, which opened in a special session during the budget speech.
+Stocks, which some investors say are over-valued and risked a 6-8 percent crash if the budget disappointed, ended up nearly 1 percent on the NSE market .NSEI, which opened in a special session during the budget speech.

-The budget had been billed in advance as "make or break" for Modi's efforts to bring new vigour Asia's third largest economy.
+The budget had been billed in advance as "make or break" for Modi's efforts to bring new vigor Asia's third largest economy.

 India, a major energy importer, is seeking to take advantage of swooning oil prices to mount a dash for growth that would see it eclipse rival China as a motor of the global economy.